rafgraph/react-interactive/README.md

 - If you want to use the browser default styles without any interference from RI, then add the below props:
   - `useBrowserOutlineFocus`
   - `useBrowserCursor`
-- If a `touchActive` or `active` state prop is passed to React Interactive, then RI will prevent the browser's default webkit tap highlight color from being applied.
+- If a `touchActive` or `active` prop is passed to React Interactive, then RI will prevent the browser's default webkit tap highlight color from being applied.
   - To use the `WebkitTapHighlightColor` for styling, don't provide a `touchActive` or `active` prop and set the `WebkitTapHighlightColor` style in the main `style` prop.

 ## Interactive State Machine Comparison